TommasoS18/TommasoS18/README.md

 ## Hi there 👋

-I'm Tommaso, a computer science student curently studying at the University of Verona.
+I'm Tommaso, a computer science student currently studying at the University of Verona.